Are you looking to break into Hollywood?

 Writing a spec script is one of the best ways to do just that!

-In this article, we will look at how best to structure your spec script, strategize what elements should be included, offer advice on creating compelling characters & dialogue, and discuss what to do with the script once it’s done!
+In this article, I’ll share my best tips for how you should structure your spec script.
+We’ll also look at what elements should be included, how you can write your characters & dialogue, and discuss what to do with the script once it’s done!

 After you read this article, you’ll be able to write a successful spec script that will show off your creativity and talent.
 Keep reading to learn more about writing spec scripts!